janfri/regtest/README.md

 require 'regtest/git'
 ```

-Each time you run one ore more samples file the corresponding results file will
-be overwritten (or generated if not yet existent) with the actual result values
-of your samples.
-The determination of changes between the results of actual and
-older runs of the samples is done by your SCM.
-So the sample files and their
-corresponding results files should be taken under version control.

 Normally the check of changes in results is done automatically by a regtest
 plugin like regtest/git (see example for `.regtestrc` above).
 In this case the